Often the first signs of

 - Behave irresponsibly, take risks and not think about the consequences, or have trouble making and keeping friends.

-Children may have severe, seizure-like
+In addition to having manic symptoms, children may have severe, seizure-like

 hit, and make hateful comments, including threats and curses.
 During tantrums,